 When you need to make a lot of changes in one go, utilising the find and replace function will save you a lot of time.
-Clicking the Binoculars icon will open the Find and Replace pop-up box, where you have access to the following options:
+To access the Find and Replace function, press CTRL+F or Command+F on your keyboard, or click the Magnifying Glass icon in the toolbar.
+This will open the Find and Replace pop-up box, where you have access to the following options:

 - Find - Enter the text you want to find in your content here.